uchicago-cs/cmsc22000/website/content/labs/lab8.md

 1:M 17 May 14:04:54.269 * Ready to accept connections
 ```

-Now, open another terminal and run this:
+Now, open another terminal in the VM and run this:

 ```shell
 redis-cli
 ```

+(if you are running the VM in Headless Mode, then you will need to SSH into it again to have a second terminal)

 This should open up a prompt like this: